grab/engineering-blog/_posts/2018-03-01-experiment-chat-booking-cancellations.md

 Service design is the process of generating a product, policy or any kind of enhancement that improves the user experience while hitting business metrics.

 Booking cancellations were a key problem of which the team was convinced that, with the right interventions in place, some cancellations could be prevented.
-To identify these scenarios the team conducted several rounds of user research to understand the root cause of cancellations and devise a valid and quality solution that would enhance the ride experience of both Passengers and Driver-Partners.
+To identify these scenarios the team conducted several rounds of user research to understand the root cause of cancellations and devise a valid and quality solution that would enhance the ride experience of both passengers and driver-partners.

-One interesting anecdote they heard from Driver-Partners was that when the Driver-Partner informed the Passenger that he was on the way to the pick up point, the booking had a lower likelihood of being cancelled!
-A simple message from the Driver-Partner could help reduce perceived waiting time for Passengers and give them confidence in the service.
+One interesting anecdote they heard from driver-partners was that when the driver-partner informed the passenger that he was on the way to the pick up point, the booking had a lower likelihood of being cancelled!
+A simple message from the driver-partner could help reduce perceived waiting time for Passengers and give them confidence in the service.

 This triggered us to dive deeper into understanding the correlation between a GrabChat message and cancellation rates.

 ## GrabChat is Indeed Correlated to Reduced Cancellation Rates

-GrabChat is our in-app messaging system that allows the matched Passenger and Driver-Partner to chat with each other during the booking, saving on the costs of phone calls and/or SMSes while continuing to be on the app.
+GrabChat is our in-app messaging system that allows the matched passenger and driver-partner to chat with each other during the booking, saving on the costs of phone calls and/or SMSes while continuing to be on the app.

 We dug into our data to validate the feedback that Service Design team had received and discovered an interesting correlation; bookings which had a GrabChat conversation indeed had a lower likelihood of being cancelled.
 When the two parties established contact through chat, it transformed the service from a mere transaction to something more human.
-And this human touch to the service reduced perceived waiting time, making Passengers and Driver-Partners more patient and accepting of any unavoidable delays that might arise.
+And this human touch to the service reduced perceived waiting time, making passengers and driver-partners more patient and accepting of any unavoidable delays that might arise.

-Building on this insight, we hypothesised that if we could encourage both parties to engage via a chat conversation upon getting a matched ride, we could potentially avoid a cancellation due to the prompted communication at no additional cost to the Passenger, Driver-Partner or our platform.
+Building on this insight, we hypothesised that if we could encourage both parties to engage via a chat conversation upon getting a matched ride, we could potentially avoid a cancellation due to the prompted communication at no additional cost to the passenger, driver-partner or our platform.
 To validate this, we conducted a series of iterative experiments.

 ## Experimentation on Automated Messages and Delay Time